-6.3 Open-Loop Relative Pose Estimation Experiments
+6.3.
+Open-loop Relative Pose Estimation Experiments

 Prior to testing the closed-loop system, experiments comparable to the simulated system were carried out to test the empirical localization performance of the visual-processing and pose filtering pipeline, as well as the active tag detection system.
 Two scenarios were tested.
 In the first scenario, the platform camera follows the (green) trajectory shown in Figure 14(a), which includes translation, rotation, and loss of the target pattern.
 In the time between poses No. 37 and No. 38 there are three camera image measurements for which the pattern is out of the field of view of the camera, meaning that the pattern is not imaged.
-In the second experiment, the target pattern is tilted up about 60 degree (y-axis), to test the algorithm's performance under large perspective transformations.
-The trajectory is recorded as the green line shown in Figure 14(b).
-For the first half of the trajectory (from frames 1 to 12) the upper stage of the platform is fixed, while for the second half (from frame 12 on) the upper stage of the platform undergoes unknown rotation between camera measurements.
+In the second experiment, the target pattern is tilted up about 60 deg (y-axis) to test the algorithm's performance under large